Circoolbilog/Philfida-abaca-app/README.md

 - Sync data with the cloud when internet connection is available

 ### More Detailed Examples
-1. Disease Detection:
+1. **Enhanced Disease Detection**:
-- Open the Diagnose screen
+   - Open the camera/diagnose screen
+   - Capture image with proper lighting and steady hands
-- Adjust detection confidence threshold if needed (default 0.5)
+   - View detection results with diseases ranked by confidence
-- Hold camera steady for best results
+   - Highest confidence disease highlighted with star (⭐) indicator
-- Multiple symptoms can be detected simultaneously
+   - Multiple diseases and symptoms detected simultaneously

-2. Assessment Review:
+2. **Visual Analysis**:
+   - Navigate to Gallery and select any captured image
+   - Click "Show Boxes" to visualize detection bounding boxes
+   - Red rectangles show exact locations where diseases were detected
+   - Toggle between original image and annotated version

+3. **Assessment Review**:
    - Navigate to Assessment section
-- View historical diagnoses grouped by capture session
+   - View historical diagnoses with enhanced metadata
-- Filter by date or location
-- Export data for further analysis
+   - See confidence scores, location data, and detection timestamps
+   - Delete unwanted captures with integrated database cleanup

 ### Troubleshooting
 Common issues: